Set up Zabbix Monitoring for RavenDB Cloud

 Those four containers are the whole Zabbix environment.
 Now we need to connect it to our RavenDB Cloud instance.

-Let’s first log in to Zabbix with default credentials.
-You can enter webUI clicking at port next to the web container or by searching http://localhost:80.
+Let's first log in to Zabbix with default credentials.
+You can enter webUI clicking at port next to the web container or by navigating to http://localhost:80.

 There, you want to input default login credentials: